saravmani/mycloud/Rem/Self/DotNet/EntityFrameworkCORE/Entity-Framework-Core-Migration-Commands.md

 PM> remove-migration -force //  Removes last migration when migration has update in db

 PM> update-database //  Applies migration on Database

+PM> Script-Migration // Generates SQL script based on all migration snapshots
 ```